 How long does it take to build a house, a pre-fab building, a tower?

 Of course the length of time of construction varies with the size and complexity of each project.
 Our experience shows that conventionally built single-family houses and small buildings --not prefab-- take about a year from start to finish.
 Multi-unit housing, low-rise buildings, or complex small buildings, may take an additional six months to a year.
 And residential or commercial towers, depending on their complexity, may take a total of six years.

 Who designs your buildings' interiors?

 If it is attached to the building, we have designed it.
 So all the interiors, including all lighting, plumbing, millwork (cabinetry), paint colors, floor finishes are specified by us.
-When we are done, the building is ready to be occupied and used; just bring in your furniture, clothes and, and with our pre-fab houses, your toothbrushes.
+When we are done, the building is ready to be occupied and used; just bring in your furniture, clothes and your toothbrushes.

 Have you used solar or geothermal?